-BIOL 1060 - ^Environmental Science
+BIOL 1060 - ♦Environmental Science

-This course is a survey of the major environmental issues and concerns facing our planet.
+A survey of the major environmental issues and concerns facing our planet.
 From a background study of natural ecosystems and human populations, the course will survey the environment, social, and economic consequences of energy generation, resource consumption, over-population, and pollution, with the goal of establishing what actually constitutes sustainability and wise environmental stewardship.
 Local field trips, online laboratory exercises, on campus laboratory exercises, simulations, and debates will be a major part of the course.
 (This course was previously BIOL 1040.)

-Laboratory Hours: Three field/laboratory hours per week
+Hours: Three lecture, three field/laboratory hours per week.

 General Education: Course can be used to meet Minimum General Education Core requirements.